MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/class-insights.md

 With that policy you can customize Teams to highlight Insights, and pin it for them in the apps bar.

 > [!TIP]
-> Read [here](https://docs.microsoft.com/microsoftteams/policy-packages-edu) about Teams policies and policy packages for education.
+> Read [Teams Policies and Policy Packages for Education](https://docs.microsoft.com/microsoftteams/policy-packages-edu) about Teams policies and policy packages for education.